JANHWE27/JANHWE27/README.md

 I'm a **DevOps & Cloud Engineer** with 1+ years of hands-on experience building and maintaining CI/CD pipelines, managing self-hosted GitHub Actions runners, and automating cloud deployments on **AWS** and **Azure**.
 I focus on making delivery pipelines faster, more secure, and more reliable — from GitOps-based Kubernetes deployments to DevSecOps pipelines with integrated vulnerability scanning.

-- 💼 Currently working as a **DevOps Engineer at Matrix ComSec**, Vadodara
 - 🌱 Deepening my skills in Kubernetes, Terraform, and cloud-native security
 - 🔭 Building end-to-end GitOps workflows with Argo CD across multi-cloud setups
 - 🎓 B.Tech in CSE (Cloud Technology & Information Security) — CGPA 9.67/10